ecoacoustics/known-problems/wildlife_acoustics/generating_files_with_no_data.md

 ## Tools to process the data

-1. Ecosounds: **No**.
+1. Acoustics Workbench (Ecosounds, A2O): **No**.
 FFMPEG reports the file has having invalid data.
 "Invalid data found when processing input"

 ## Workarounds